matthewmueller/rfcs/text/0000-migrations.md

 ## Should we block the API during migration?

 Systems like Rails follow this approach.
 This would make migrations easier to reason about and prevent inconsistent data state.
 For a big production application this would however not be acceptable.
+This is probably something the application developer should take care of, by turning the application into maintenance mode.

-## How to generate a (type-safe) client for the run commands?
+## How to generate a (type-safe) client for the exec operations?

-## How to handle breaking changes?
-Keep the --force flag?

-## Should `down` be required for low-level db migrations?

-## If a migration runs in dev, because there is no data, but it fails in prod, because there is a record which is not compatible with the new change, how should we help the user in that situation?